w3c/wcag-act/act-rules-format.md

 ### Outcome Mapping ### {#outcome-mapping}
 For each accessibility requirement in the mapping, an ACT Rule <em class="rfc2119">must</em> indicate what the [=outcomes=] of the rule mean for satisfying an accessibility requirement for that [=test subject=].

-#### Mapping Conformance Requirements ### {#mapping-conformance-requirements}
+#### Conformance Requirements ### {#conformance-requirements}

-An accessibility requirement is mapped as a conformance requirement in a rule when both of the following are true:
+When a rule is designed to test a specific accessibility requirement, the accessibility requirement is mapped as a Conformance Requirement when both of the following are true:

-- When one or more of the outcomes for a test target is `failed`, the accessibility requirement is <dfn>not satisfied</dfn> for the test subject, and
+- Failed Outcomes: When one or more of the outcomes for a test target is `failed`, the accessibility requirement is <dfn>not satisfied</dfn> for the test subject, and
-- When all of the outcomes are `passed` or `inapplicable`, the accessibility requirement could be <dfn>satisfied</dfn> or <dfn>further testing is needed</dfn>.
-The accessibility requirement can not be <dfn>not satisfied</dfn>.
+- Passed or Inapplicable Outcomes: When all of the outcomes are `passed` or `inapplicable`, the accessibility requirement could be <dfn>satisfied</dfn> or <dfn>further testing is needed</dfn>.

 Rules that can be used to determine if an accessibility requirement is *satisfied* are called <dfn>satisfying tests</dfn>.